helen-kim/DestinationEats/README.md

-# Final Project | 67328 Mobile to Cloud
+# DestinationEats | 67328 Mobile to Cloud

 Final project for 67328: